GillesJ/beautiful-jekyll/_posts/2018-07-20-acl18-econlp-presentation.md

             title="Gilles Jacobs at ECONLP, ACL18"
             caption="@ work" %}

-# Long Paper and Slides
+# Long paper and slides:
 The slides are for download [here][2] and you can download the long paper [here][1].
 Here are the slides as embedded pdf: